CenturyLinkCloud/PublicKB/Network/Network Exchange/network-exchange-faqs.md

 **Q: How is Network Exchange secure?**

 **A:** Network Exchange uses dedicated, private equipment not accessible to the public and the Internet.
 Additionally, Network Exchange uses virtual routing to create routing environments specific to each customer.
 No global routing tables are used within the Network Exchange environment.
-There are also firewalls within CenturyLink Cloud accounts.
+There are also firewalls within Lumen Cloud accounts.
 In some cases, depending on the opposite endpoint, there may also be other firewalls.

 **Q: Can anyone use Network Exchange?**

-**A:** Anyone who already has or will create a CenturyLink Cloud account and has at least two valid endpoints (data sources) to connect within the same location.
-An example would be someone wanting to connect their CenturyLink Cloud VMs to their CenturyLink Dedicated Cloud Compute (DCC) environment.
+**A:** Anyone who already has or will create a Lumen Cloud account and has at least two valid endpoints (data sources) to connect within the same location.
+An example would be someone wanting to connect their Lumen Cloud VMs to their Lumen Dedicated Cloud Compute (DCC) environment.

 **Q: Where do I go for support of Network Exchange?**